jaiswal-ashutosh/data_analysis_guided_projects/README.md

   <br>
   Now we can visualize positive and negative words using wordcloud and matplotlib.
       <br>
-      Now <li>pip install emoji</li> and import emoji. find the emoji's uses in comments and list it.
+      Now <li><b>pip install emoji</b></li> and import emoji. find the emoji's uses in comments and list it.
 Count which emoji is sent how much time.
 Plot the graph of emoji counts using plotly.
     </p>
     <p>
       Store multiple country data csv files in a list.
 Read all files and stored in a data frame.
+By using head method check columns of the data frame.
+Read category file and map both files by using category id and category name.
     </p>
   </span>
   </div>